hmusgrave/byol/README.md

 ## Installation

 Choose your favorite method for vendoring this code into your repository.
-I like [git-subrepo](https://github.com/ingydotnet/git-subrepo), I've heard a rumor that there exist people who like git submodules, copy-paste is always a winner, I've been meaning to try out [zigmod](https://github.com/nektro/zigmod), and whenever the official package manager is up we'll be there too.
+I'm using [zigmod](https://github.com/nektro/zigmod) to bring in the pool allocator for this project, and it's pretty painless.
+I also generally like [git-subrepo](https://github.com/ingydotnet/git-subrepo), copy-paste is always a winner, and whenever the official package manager is up we'll be there too.

 ## Examples